 As your goals and aspirations change, it’s important to change your PDP as well.
 Keep track of prior versions of the plan so you see how much your career interests and strengths change.

-How to Improve Professional Development Plan
+How to Adjust and Improve Professional Development Plan

 Each and every improvement you make in your career can lead to massive changes and strides in the future.
-Your personal development plan can be immensely useful in identifying what specifically you can work on, and how to maximize the efficiency of this work.
+Your professional development plan can be immensely useful in identifying what specifically you can work on, and how to maximize the efficiency of this work.

 Be sure to be specific when writing in your PDP.
 This way, you can clearly tell whether or not your goals have been met.
 Another way you can improve your PDP is by taking advantage of the resources around you.

-If you have managers or leaders that inspire you, consider volunteering or interning under them.
+If you have managers or leaders who inspire you, consider volunteering or interning under them.
 Try to find a mentor in your local community, or join a startup incubator if you have a business idea you would like to pursue.

 Education, both formal (college) and informal (webinars or seminars) can also contribute to your PDP.
 Remember that by accomplishing each goal you set for yourself in your development plan, you are one step closer to achieving your idea of success.